headlamp-k8s/headlamp/docs/faq.md

 ### Is there a way to contribute to the development of Headlamp features?

 Absolutely!
-As an open-source project, Headlamp thrives on community contributions.
+As an open source project, Headlamp thrives on community contributions.
 You can contribute in various ways, including submitting pull requests, creating plugins, reporting issues, and suggesting new features.
 For more details on how to get involved, visit our [contribution section](./contributing.md).

 ### How can I get help or assistance for Headlamp?